Methodist University student wearing suit

 Accreditation

-Beginning in the fall 2019, the University offers the Bachelors of Applied Science in Accounting degree, as well as, the Bachelors of Applied Science in Business degree.
+Beginning in the fall 2019, the University offers the Bachelor of Applied Science in Business degree.
+Beginning in the fall of 2022, the University offers the Bachelors of Science in Business Analytics.
 Currently, we are seeking accreditation from the ACBSP for these two degree programs.

 Contact